Sound Not Working in Instagram – What To Do

 - Open the Instagram app back up and tap on the camera in the upper right-hand corner

 - Tap to enable the camera and microphone

 Many users who’ve reported this issue can attest to this fix.
 If you’ve tried everything we’ve listed above to no avail, this should resolve issues for iPhones running iOS 13.

 Clearing the Instagram app may fix the problem.
-Essentially, this wipes out stored data so it’s similar to an app restoral.
-You can always delete and reinstall the application on your phone, but clearing the Cache is a simple solution to try:
+Essentially, this wipes out stored data, so it’s similar to an app restoral.
+You can always choose to delete and reinstall the application on your phone, but clearing the Cache is a simple solution to try:

 - Go to the settings of your phone and tap on the Apps or Application Manager